 ”Brands are storytellers and they’re going to tell stories that are tied to what’s happening in the news,” she said.

 Levien’s announcement isn’t just a score for the Times’ bottom line, but sponsored content itself.
 Sponsored content was recently dealt a blow when Chartbeat CEO Tony Haile reported that just 24 percent of people scrolled down the page on sponsored content, versus 71 percent for traditional content.

 Haile was examining the web at large, but the successes of individual publishers tell a different story.
 Lauren Drell, Mashable’s branded content editor, reported last fall that readers were engaging significantly more with Mashable’s branded content than its editorial.
 “Time spent on branded content is 50% higher than that of the average Mashable article, and CTR on display ads around branded content is 2x that of the average article,” she wrote.

 In addition, according to analysis by TheMediaBriefing, the average sponsored post on BuzzFeed receives over 4,200 social media interactions, with some receiving over 50,000 interactions.
 And BuzzFeed’s case studies report brand lift upwards of 350 percent as the result of its sponsored content campaigns.

-The future of The New York Times‘ paid posts
+The future of paid posts at The New York Times